stanete/stanete.github.io/_posts/2018-09-13-machine-learning-without-hype.md

 # Accuracy: 0.73
 ```

-0.73 is better than change, but not too much taking into account that accuracy is measured between 0 and 1.
+0.73 is better than chance, but not too much.

 Let's try to train the model with the 4 features and see if the accuracy of the classifier improves: